-The principal dentists were responsible for the day to day running of the practice and had overall responsibility for the running of the service.
+The principal dentist and the practice manager were responsible for the day to day running of the practice and the principal dentist had overall responsibility for the running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
+Staff held lead roles for areas including fire safety, infection control, health and safety and first aid.
 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.